rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check.md

 - That you can't move a value while it is borrowed.
 - That you can't access a place while it is mutably borrowed (except through the reference).
-- That you can't mutate a place while it is shared borrowed.
+- That you can't mutate a place while it is shared or borrowed.
 - etc

 At the time of this writing, the code is in a state of transition.
 The